jackproudfoot/howcards/README.md

 # howcards
-A minimalist platform for serving how-to information built using Node.js and React with material design principles.
+A platform for serving how-to information built using Node.js and React.